Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 If you have a vinyl or fiberglass pool, this will not work at all.
 Even some descaling treatments can take months to break down the lasting calcium silicate.

-You will probably need to hire pool maintenance professionals to remove lime build-up if you cannot do it yourself.
-They can also adjust the quality of your pool water, including pH and calcium levels, to prevent future buildup.
+For more efficient results, you may want to consider pool calcium removal services.
+Pool maintenance professionals can remove lime build-up and also adjust the quality of your pool water, including pH and calcium levels, to prevent future buildup.

 Remove limestone with a blowtorch and a polishing machine